Safer Recruitment and the Disclosure and Barring Service

 The Diocese of Exeter has produced this flowchart to provide an overview of the Safer Recruitment process that should be followed:

 Parish Safeguarding Representatives, group/activity leaders and PCC members with a responsibility for undertaking or overseeing appointments should access Safer Recruitment training before initiating an appointment process.
 We have made this training more accessible in the Diocese of Exeter by offering it as a Safer Recruitment Training Video, as we realise that appointments may be necessary sooner than face-to-face training could be accessed.

 If you have questions relating to Safer Recruitment, please contact the Diocesan Safeguarding Team on 01392 294975 or Email

 Disclosure and Barring Service

-If you are a parish, mission community or other body within the Diocese of Exeter that appoints volunteers or workers and want to know more about how you carry out DBS checks for your appointments, please read the following:
+If you are a parish, mission community or other body within the Diocese of Exeter that appoints volunteers or workers and want to know more about how you carry out DBS checks for your appointments, please go to DBS Administration Resources.